CrimsonMoth/Landing-Cake-Store/README.md

 # Landing-Cake-Store.
-Test project
+Test project.
-in progress
+in progress.
-It's almost finished
+It's almost finished.
 with no use JS scripts.
-Only HTML+CSS
+Only HTML+CSS.